 - 2.3 The exception to clause 2.2 above is for meals provided/paid for by a third party.
-In this case, the staff could accept any meals provided/paid by a third party to them regardless of value but must declare it via the Gifts, Entertainment and Corporate Hospitality Declaration Form (refer to Appendix I). - 2.4 Declarations (with any gift, including entertainment and corporate hospitality) must be submitted to HR Department on annually basis by the 15th of the following month and signed by the staff and HOD.
-Failure to do so, disciplinary action would be taken against individual who found guilty according to local anti-bribery and corruption laws. - 2.5 Should any dispute pertaining to this SOP arise, the final and decisive interpretation, clarification and decision will be made by the MD. - 2.6 The process flow of receiving gifts is shown under Appendix II. - 2.7 In the case of directors/board members, they shall be governed by the "No-Gift Policy" as designated by Ministry of Finance/government.
+In this case, the staff could accept any meals provided/paid by a third party to them regardless of value. - 2.4 All declarations must be submitted (with staff and HOD signature) to HR Department as follow: - - with any gift, including entertainment and corporate hospitality: IMMEDIATELY. - without any gift, including entertainment and corporate hospitality: HALF YEARLY.

+Note: staff who accepted any gift, including entertainment and corporate hospitality during business trip to submit the Gifts, Entertainment and Corporate Hospitality Declaration Form upon return to office.

+- 2.5 Should any dispute pertaining to this SOP arise, the final and decisive interpretation, clarification and decision will be made by the ED (or person authorised by ED). - 2.6 The process flow of receiving gifts is shown under Appendix II. - 2.7 In the case of directors/ board members, they shall be governed by the "No-Gift Policy" as designated by Ministry of Finance/government.